-The general guideline for running when sick is that if symptoms are above the neck that it’s ok to exercise, but not if symptom are below the neck.
+The general guideline for running when sick is that if symptoms are above the neck that it’s ok to exercise, but not if symptoms are below the neck.
 This has always been confusing to me, because often times I know I just have a cold, but I’m still extremely tired.
 I feel like I “should” be able to run, but is that always the best decision?

 What do you have to lose if you don’t run?

 Are you training for a race?
 Will you miss out on a special opportunity?
 Will you not be able to run another time for one reason or another?
+If there’s nothing super important happening, it really won’t hurt to skip your run.
+If anything, it will pay off to get some extra rest so you feel better sooner.
+Running with a cold isn’t worth it if it causes you to miss several days of training.

 How far/fast are you planning to run?

-When in doubt, it’s better to take an extra rest day if you’re not sure of whether or not you should run.
-Runners are stubborn and don’t give up on our miles easily.
+When in doubt, it’s better to take an extra rest day (or more) if you’re not sure of whether or not you should run.
+Runners are stubborn and we don’t give up on our miles easily.
 If you do decide to run, take it easy and see how you feel.
 If you feel better after the first few minutes, it’s probably ok to keep going.
 However, if you start to feel worse, then it’s probably best to cut your run short and rest up for a few more days.

 How do you decide if you will run when you don’t feel well?